lanavuleta/SmartChem_v3/README.md

  6) Go to File -> Open File, and select sc_run_me.R.
  7) Select all code in the script (for example, by using Ctrl+a).
  8) Run the code, either by clicking "Run" (button in the top right corner) or by pressing Ctrl+Enter.
  9) Check the data/output file for results.
-Outputs are named as: runDate_runTime_numberOfInputFiles.
+Outputs are named as: runDate_runTime_numberOfProcessedFiles.

 ## Repo content information

 ### data/required

-Contains the file used to identify and store info about the different tests run by SmartChem.
+Contains the file used to identify and store info about the different tests run by SmartChem, including their associated MDLs.

 ### data/input